Research Experience for Teachers

 Northwestern University, Evanston Campus

+Applications for the 2026 RET (tentative dates July 20-31) will open in February 2026!
 All middle and high school teachers who support students in in science classrooms are welcome to apply!
 We will seek a balanced cohort of teachers from across Chicagoland, and priority will be given to teachers who have not participated in an RET before.
 (But if you have participated in and love RETs, please don't hesitate to apply!)